wwxFromTju/Arena-Baselines/README.md

 Learning agents that are not only capable of taking tests but are also innovating are becoming a hot topic in artificial intelligence (AI).
 One of the most promising paths towards this vision is multi-agent learning, where agents act as the environment for each other, and improving each agent means proposing new problems for others.
 However, the existing evaluation platforms are either not compatible with multi-agent settings, or limited to a specific game.
 That is, there is not yet a general evaluation platform for research on multi-agent intelligence.
 To this end, we introduce Arena, a general evaluation platform for multi-agent intelligence with 35 games of diverse logic and representations.
 More resources (paper, supplementary, documentation, code of building toolkit) can be found in [Arena Home](https://sites.google.com/view/arena-unity/).
+If you use Arena to conduct research, we ask that you [cite the paper](#citation) as a reference.

 <img src="./images/crossroads.png" align="middle" width="2000"/>